Makar Sankranti: Pakistan (Sindh)

-Sri Lanka, Malaysia, Singapore, Canada, Australia, America and some Europe countries
+Sri Lanka, Malaysia, Singapore, and among Tamil diasporas worldwide

-On this day, the Tamil farmers and the Tamil People honour the Sun God Suriya Narayanan.
+On this day, the Tamil farmers and the Tamil People honour and perform a pooja to the Sun God Suriya Narayanan.
 This happens when the sun enters the zodiac sign of Capricorn (Makara).
 The Thai Pongal festival is celebrated in mid-January, or the Tamil month of Thai, to coincide with the rice harvest.

+Pongal practices and rituals in Sri Lanka and diasporic countries aren't much differentiated from those followed in Southern India, outside notably the Jalikkattu practice, which is not existent among Sri Lankan Tamils and diasporic Tamil communities.

+In Sri Lanka, celebrations of Pongal extend generally to two days and not four, and instead of the Pongal dish, a similar food called Pukkai is offered.
+Its preparation happen on the first day and not on the second as in India (where Pongal start one day earlier with Boghi day).
+Hence here, Pongal celebration is focused on the day of Thai Pongal only.